 If you think you have overpaid tax or USC, than you can claim a tax refund for up to four years afterwards.

 You may need to update the Revenue of changes in your personal circumstances and update any tax credits you’re eligible for, before they process a refund.
-That’s why an easier solution is to simply fill out a one page form, and get a tax rebates company to complete the rest of the process for you.
+That’s why an easier solution is to simply fill out our 60 second application form so our experts at Irish Tax Rebates can complete the rest of the process for you.

-For more information on the tax system, and how you can claim tax back, contact Irish Tax Rebates on 059 8634 794, or drop us an email to email@example.com.
+For more information on the tax system, and how you can claim tax back, contact Irish Tax Rebates on 059 8634 794.